 Framer allows you to add some basic HTML to the canvas or, if you have more advanced knowledge, create fully interactive React components for your projects.

-Framer comes with many integrations out of the box, like Hubspot or Calendly.
-But developers with knowledge of Javascript and React can also use the component creation tool to add new integrations.
+Framer comes with some integrations out of the box, like Hubspot or Calendly, but not as many as Webflow.
+Developers with knowledge of Javascript and React can use the component creation tool to add new integrations.

 Framer can import any ES Module-based code, but that doesn’t mean any code will work.
 A small library made by you for Framer might work, but if you try to use other pre-made code, it might fail unless you spend time changing it to fit Framer’s system.